haijin-development/php-validations/README.md

 <a name="c-4"></a>
 ## Converters

-Convert a value before validating it with:
+Converters are regular `Validation` objects that besides validating a value they override it for the next validations run.

 ```php
 $validator = new Validator();